Logo

-James Bruce of Kinnaird was a British traveller and travel writer who confirmed the source of the Blue Nile.
+James Bruce of Kinnaird was a Scottish traveller and travel writer who physically confirmed the source of the Blue Nile.

 2.

-James Bruce spent more than a dozen years in North Africa and Ethiopia and in 1770 became the first European to trace the origins of the Blue Nile from Egypt and Sudan.
+James Bruce spent more than a dozen years in North and East Africa and in 1770 became the first European to trace and document the course of the Nile by following it upstream from Egypt through Sudan to its origins in the Blue Nile in Ethiopia.

 3.